Helluland

-Helluland ([ˈhelːoˌlɑnd]) is the name given to one of the three lands, the others being Vinland and Markland, seen by Bjarni Herjólfsson, encountered by Leif Erikson and further explored by Thorfinn Karlsefni Thórdarson around AD 1000 on the North Atlantic coast of North America.
-As some writers refer to all land beyond Greenland as Vinland, Helluland is sometimes considered a part of Vinland.
+Helluland ([ˈhelːoˌlɑnd]) is one of the three lands, the others being Vinland and Markland, seen by Bjarni Herjólfsson, encountered by Leif Erikson and further explored by Thorfinn Karlsefni Thórdarson around AD 1000 on the North Atlantic coast of North America.
+As some writers refer to all land beyond Greenland as Vinland; Helluland is sometimes considered a part of Vinland.

 Etymology

-The name Helluland was given by Leif Erikson during his voyage to Vinland according to the Greenland Saga and means "Land of Flat Rocks" or "Land of Flat Stones" in the Old Norse language.
+The name Helluland was given by Leif Erikson during his voyage to Vinland according to the Greenland Saga and means "Land of Flat Rocks/Stones" in Old Norse.

 According to the sagas

 Helluland was said to be the first of three lands in North America visited by Eriksson.
 He decided against trying to settle there because he found the land inhospitable.
 He continued south to Markland (probably Labrador) and Vinland (possibly Newfoundland).

 The Saga of Erik the Red, 1880 translation into English by J. Sephton from the original Icelandic 'Eiríks saga rauða'.

 "They sailed away from land; then to the Vestribygd and to Bjarneyjar (the Bear Islands).
 Thence they sailed away from Bjarneyjar with northerly winds.
 They were out at sea two half-days.
 Then they came to land, and rowed along it in boats, and explored it, and found there flat stones, many and so great that two men might well lie on them stretched on their backs with heel to heel.
 Polar-foxes were there in abundance.
 This land they gave name to, and called it Helluland (stone-land)."

 In the Saga of Halfdan Eysteinsson (Hálfdanar saga Eysteinssonar), written no earlier than the mid-14th century a fragment says:

 "Ragnar brought Helluland's obygdir under his sway and destroyed all the giants there..."